BinDong314/H5TurboPFor/README.md

  ```

- (4) A parallel implementation specifically for DAS data is avaiable
+ (4) A parallel implementation specifically for DAS data is available in DASSA

  ```console
  https://bitbucket.org/dbin_sdm/dassa/src/master/